TwistingTwists/obsidian-tools/estate.md

 	- [ ] raise a proposal
 	- [ ] test on local first - remvoe anon and test
 	- [ ] see if that passes and you can then store data in canister

+3. email is missing form backend booking details -- it is not working in prod.
 	- [ ]